Undergraduate Music Admissions

 - International Applicants: Use Flywire to pay your application fee online through an international bank or pay by check or money order through a U.S. bank as listed above.

-3. Upload all Required Application Documents at least two weeks prior to your scheduled audition.
+- Upload all Required Application Documents prior to your listed application deadline.

-Please note: If you are applying to two different UNCSA art schools (Music, Drama, Design & Production and Dance) you will need to complete a second application and pay a second application fee.
+Please note: If applying to two different UNCSA art schools (Dance, Design & Production, Drama, Filmmaking, and Music), a completed second application and fee is required.